ArronBeale/CI_PP4_the_diplomat/README.md

 </details>

-23. As a user I can see my login status so that I know if I am logged in or not
+23. As a User I can view the food and drink menu so that I can decide wether to eat at the business

 **Step** | **Expected Result** | **Actual Result**
 ------------ | ------------ | ------------ |